What does the anti-abortion law in Texas mean for women? | DW | 21.10.2021

 Hughes declined to say whether he himself would report people involved in abortions, but he didn't have "any plans to file such a lawsuit"

-On whether the US Justice Department was correct to say the ban was unconstitutional and designed to evade judicial scrutiny, Hughes said the bill was instead "designed to protect innocent human life."
+When asked whether he felt that the US Justice Department was correct to call the ban unconstitutional and written to evade judicial scrutiny, Hughes said the bill was "designed to protect innocent human life."

 "That's the government's highest responsibility, and that's what the bill does.
 So, we're proud of that.
 We want to save little babies."

-The drafting of the law itself has also been sharply criticized, allowing citizens – including those outside of Texas – to sue anyone who "aids and abets" abortions, including family members, though it doesn't target women who have an abortion.
+The drafting of the law itself has also been sharply criticized, allowing citizens — including people who live outside of Texas — to sue anyone who "aids and abets" abortions, including family members, though it doesn't target people who have abortions.

-Was the tactic to spread fear and make sure abortion providers were always looking over their shoulder?
+Was the tactic to spread fear and make sure abortion providers were always looking over their shoulders?

 "If a doctor in Texas today doesn't check for the heartbeat and does the abortion, that doctor is breaking the law," Hughes said.